 Eye-Tracking, the Human Brain and Artificial Intelligence

-We first became enamoured by Aldo, who is a lecturer in Neurotechnology at Imperial College London, after he spoke at IQ2′s If Conference about the revolutionary new eye-tracking technology he has pioneered.
-This technology, recently featured in Wired Magazine is a real game-changer as it can be built on a shoestring budget for a mere £30, whereas similar equipment has typically cost many thousands.
+Aldo’s particular technology, recently featured in Wired Magazine, is a real game-changer as it can be built on a shoestring budget for a mere £30, whereas similar equipment has typically cost many thousands in the past.

 Editor’s Prompt: “The brain’s components are basically cheap crap.”
 Does this notion offend you or fill you with wonder?